17,651 others have signed our nature petition, will you take action today?

 Join Hugh Fearnley-Whittingstall, Dr Mya-Rose Craig, and 17,651 others and sign our nature petition, calling on the Prime Minister to set a legally-binding target to reverse nature loss by 2030.

 - Click to read the petition to Rishi Sunak

 As you said at COP27, there’s no solution to climate change without restoring nature.
 You’re right—and our beloved British countryside needs your help.
 Far from being a green and pleasant land, the UK is one of the most nature-depleted countries on Earth, placing our future prosperity, food security and net zero plans in jeopardy.

-We’re very disappointed that the Government has delayed the publication of the targets set out in the Environment Act, especially as we know that these targets aren’t strong enough to restore nature or protect us from climate change.
+We are very disappointed to learn that the Government’s new environment targets, published on 16 December, will not be strong enough to restore nature or protect us from climate change.
 These targets could mean that—by 2042—British wildlife could be in a worse state than it is today.

 We must protect the abundance, diversity and distribution of animal, plant, fungal and microbial life—as well as the size, health and integrity of habitats and ecosystems.
 As your nature advisors have said, we need to update our laws so that nature is visibly and measurably on the pathway to recovery by 2030.

 We know that the Government has high hopes for nature’s restoration.
 You’re calling for urgent investment in solutions to halt and reverse the decline of biodiversity by 2030.
 The Environment Secretary, Thérèse Coffey MP, wants to see the decline in species populations not only halted, but reversed.
 And a group of 2,000 politicians—including Conservatives from across the nations—have signed the Nature and Climate Declaration, calling on you to reverse biodiversity decline by 2030.